thingsdb/ThingsDocs/v0/content/data-types/list/_index.md

 [choice](./choice) | Returns a random item from a list.
 [each](./each) | Iterate over all items in a list.
 [every](./every) | Test whether all elements pass a given test.
-[extend](./extend) | Adds an array with items to the end of a list, and returns the new length.
+[extend](./extend) | Adds an array with items to the end of a list and returns the new length.
-[filter](./filter) | Returns a new `list` with elements that pass a given test.
+[filter](./filter) | Returns a new `list` with elements that passed a given test.
-[find](./find) | Returns the first element that pass a given test.
+[find](./find) | Returns the first element that passed a given test.
-[findindex](./findindex) | Returns the index of the first element that pass a given test.
+[findindex](./findindex) | Returns the index of the first element that passed a given test.
 [indexof](./indexof) | Returns the index of a given value, or `nil` if not found.
 [len](./len) | Returns the length of the list.
 [map](./map) | Returns a new `list` with the results of calling a provided closure on every element.
-[pop](./pop) | Removes the last element from an list and returns that element.
+[pop](./pop) | Removes the last element from a list and returns that element.
-[push](./push) | Adds new items to the end of an list, and returns the new length.
+[push](./push) | Adds new items to the end of a list and returns the new length.
 [reduce](./reduce) | Executes a reducer function on each element, resulting in a single output value.
-[remove](./remove) | Removes the first element that pass a given test and returns that element.
+[remove](./remove) | Removes the first element that passed a given test and returns that element.
 [some](./some) | Test whether at least one element passes a given test.
 [sort](./sort) | Returns a new sorted `list`.
 [splice](./splice) | Determines if a string starts with characters given by another string.

 {{% notice note %}}
-It is not possible to change an list while the list is in use, for example: \
+It is not possible to change a list while the list is in use, for example: \
 `tmp = [1, 2, 3]; tmp.map(|i| tmp.push(i));` \
 ...will raise [bad_data_err()](../../errors/bad_data_err) *(cannot change type `list` while the value is being used)*
 {{% /notice %}}